 Our life is sacramental.
 Infact someone once wrote, ‘It is lived as a secret and told as a lie.
 Sure, we share bits and pieces of what happens throughout our days, or within our nights, but that’s all.
 That’s all that is shared.

 When Plato argued that ‘Necessity is the mother of all inventions’, he provoked a storm of ideas on who actually gives birth to inventions.
 Philosopher Alfred North Whitehead disagrees with this idea.
 In fact, he thinks this proverb is silly.
-He says, “Necessity is the mother of futile dodges” is much closer to the truth.
-‘The basis of the growth of modern invention is science,
+He says,

 Who gets rejected and elated simultaneously on his birthday?
 That can only be a loser who doesn’t give a shilling about the basic rules of charm.
 That loser is me.
 I finally understood what it feels to be a Man U fan.